bekirugurr/flight-reservation-app-django/README.md

 You must be authenticated by login and using token key.
 Then send request with DELETE method to the url https://django-flight-reservation-api.herokuapp.com/flight/resv/{reservation_id}/
 Authenticated users can delete only the reservations they have made

-# After such a long explanation if you give a star it will be awesome 🎊🎉⭐
+# After this explanation if you give a star it will be awesome 🎊🎉⭐